 When it comes to the world of online business, it is good practice to make the interaction between you and your customer feel as natural and conversational as you can whilst steering them toward your ultimate goal of a purchase.
 In many cases, especially on social networks such as Twitter, these conversations are open to the world and any web surfer can settle down and listen in on these conversations between customer and company.

-So, how can such conversations in the public domain help you in your business and what techniques can you employ to make the most of them?
+So, how can such conversations in the public domain help your business and what techniques can you employ to make the most of them?

 For the purposes of this article, any conversation that is recorded in the public domain is considered an open conversation.
 This can be anything from a few tweets between customer and company to threads in online forums.